simon-bachhuber/chain_control/readme.md

 - cc.env.
     - envs

         Contains the different simulation setups.
-Each setup consists of two files. `setup1.py` and `setup2.xml`
+Each setup consists of two files. `env_id.py` and `env_id.xml`
     - wrappers

         Contains many useful wrappers that modifies a simulation setup (or an Environment).